robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 ## The cost curve never lies

 The economic pattern is predictable, almost boring in its reliability.
 The cost decrease follows something between a logarithmic and quadratic function, racing toward zero.
-Not literally zero—nothing's free—but effectively zero for decision-making purposes.
+Not literally zero, but effectively zero for decision-making purposes.

 When something costs $10,000, you plan around it.
 When it costs $10, you might think about it.
 When it costs $0.10, you stop thinking entirely.
 That's the vanishing point.